terencechain/consensus-specs/specs/_features/epbs/p2p-interface.md

 The following validations MUST pass before forwarding the `inclusion_list` on the network, assuming the alias `signed_summary = inclusion_list.signed_summary`, `summary = signed_summary.message`:

 - _[IGNORE]_ The inclusion list is for the current slot or the next slot (a client MAY queue future inclusion lists for processing at the appropriate slot).
-- _[IGNORE]_ The inclusion list is the first inclusion list with valid signature received for the proposer for the slot, `inclusion_list.slot`.
+- _[IGNORE]_ The inclusion list is the first valid inclusion list received for the proposer for the slot, `inclusion_list.slot`.
 - _[REJECT]_ The inclusion list transactions `inclusion_list.transactions` length is less or equal than `MAX_TRANSACTIONS_PER_INCLUSION_LIST`.
 - _[REJECT]_ The inclusion list summary has the same length of transactions `len(summary.summary) == len(inclusion_list.transactions)`.
 - _[REJECT]_ The summary signature, `signed_summary.signature`, is valid with respect to the `proposer_index` pubkey.